dushyant-26/Database-Project-in-C/README.md

 * ***void updateData(Table\* table)***

 >This method will take **Table\*** as parameter.
 It takes input from user regarding new data and constraint and update the data in database according to the constraint added by user.
-All the data can be read by adding \* as a constraint.
+All the data can be updated by adding \* as a constraint.

 ### `Delete Operation`